 Security cameras play an important role in home security.
 Cameras can help identify a burglar and reduces time spent by investigators.
 Including indoor cameras in your home security system only increases the chance of catching intruders.
 If you’d like more information for a home security system that includes interior cameras contact PASS Security today for a quote.
-Click HERE to read more on our home systems.
-Click HERE to read our business security systems.
-Click HERE to contact our Customer Care Department.
+Learn about our home security systems.
+Learn about our business security systems for Greater St. Louis Area businesses.
+Contact our Customer Care Department today.

 Indoor Camera Features

 Field of View is how wide an angle the camera can record.
 You want to have cameras with a wide field of view to lessen blind spots and the number of cameras needed.
 Several indoor cameras have a wide enough field of view to capture an entire room.